One of social media’s best kept secrets is how to make Buffer loop endlessly. We’re going to show you how.

 If you Tweet throughout the entire day, you will attract far more people than if you only Tweeted when you are physically around to do it.

 Since the average post only lasts 18 minutes before it disappears in the feed of your online followers, tweeting often isn’t only normal, it’s a must.

 A lot of non-Twitter people don’t understand that.
 Instagrammers totally get it.
 Instagram and Twitter are a great combo.
-It would be nice if you could Tweet the actual Instagram picture instead of resorting to a screenshot, but hey Instagram is owned by the Dark Side (Facebook) so they are careful about letting anyone free outside their walled garden.
+It would be nice if you could Tweet the actual Instagram picture instead of resorting to a screenshot, but hey Instagram is controlled by the Dark Side (Facebook) so they are careful about letting anyone free outside their walled garden.

 People are on Twitter when you are not on Twitter.
 A lot of people!
 You want a chance to reach those people.
 You can only reach those people if your tweet is tweeted when they are online.
 So the only way to truly maximize your reach is to Tweet all day and optimize your tweets for the times when people are online.
 You can use followerwonk.com or Tweriod to find out when your followers are online.

-Trust me when I tell you that if you develop your audience and then you start tweeting often that you will find that your audience starts to grow on its own.
+Trust me when I tell you that if you develop your audience and then you start tweeting often that you will find that your audience starts to grow magically.
 When this starts to happen you get a little tingle and that tingle is related to impression addiction.

 Seriously, your amygdala is linked to the analytics in your Twitter account.
 Every time you gain 500 followers it releases oxytocin.
 It releases even more oxytocin why you generate 100,000 impressions in a week.

 To check to see how far off you are from becoming an impressions addict, go to Analytics in the Twitter settings menu.
 It will tell you how many impressions you generated relative to the last 28 day period.

 - Log in to ifttt.com (create an account) with your twitter account open

 - Select new applet